brianc2788/brianc2788/README.md

 *What's more, the status of people listed will range from 'heroic' to 'oh yeah, that person.'*
 ---
 People that I admire [or find interesting] in a range of computer-related industries:
-- Brian Kernighan & Dennis Ritchie (for reasons including, but not limited to, the C Programming Language)
+- Brian Kernighan (The "K" in "K&R", "awk", etc., Co-author of "The C PL", "The Go PL", etc.)
-- Ada Lovelace (Credited as the first 'programmer.'
-More legit than Grace H., imo)
+- Dennis Ritchie (The "R" in "K&R", Creator of C (the programming language), etc.)
 - Bjarne Stoustrup (C w/Classes, AKA C++)
 - Ken Thompson (Creator of Unix & Co-Creator of the Go Programming Language)
 - People from AT&T during the golden age.